mpenet/alia/docs/intro.md

 when it's possible: in this example `:emails` is a C* native Set, `:tags` is a native list and `:amap` is a native map.

-`alia/execute` has 2 distinct arity, you can skip the session parameter if you have set it using `with-session` or `set-session!`:
+`alia/execute` and `alia/execute-async` have 2 distinct arity, you can
+skip the session parameter if you have set it using `with-session` or `set-session!`:

 ex: